AV Canal - Complete or Partial

 This abnormal structure leads to several issues:

-- The wall between the two bottom pumping chambers (ventricles), or ventricular septum, does not form correctly, leaving a hole, or ventricular septal defect (VSD).
+- Ventricular septal defect: The wall between the two bottom pumping chambers (ventricles), or ventricular septum, does not form correctly, leaving a hole, or ventricular septal defect (VSD).

-- There is also a hole between the two top collecting chambers (atria), called an atrial septal defect (ASD).
+- Atrial septal defect: There is also a hole between the two top collecting chambers (atria), called an atrial septal defect (ASD).

-AVSDs can be described as complete or partial.
-This refers to whether or not there is a hole in the ventricle.
-Patients with a complete AVSD typically have a large hole, while patients with a partial AVSD only have a hole between the top chambers.
+AV Canal can be described as complete or partial based on whether or not there is a hole in the ventricle.
+Children with a complete AV Canal typically have a large hole, while children with a partial AV Canal have a hole only between the top chambers.
 We call this type of ASD a primum ASD.

-Patients with a partial AVSD have two separate valves instead of the common AV valve, however the mitral valve usually has a split in it called a cleft.
+Children with a partial AV Canal have two separate valves instead of the common AV valve.
+The mitral valve usually has a split in it called a cleft.